AlyssaYoung/AVQA/README.md

 3. Data preprocessing and feature extraction

     **Extract audio waveforms.** We write a shell script for you to extract audio waveforms.
-Just fix the directory path of raw videos in the script file `./preprocess/extract_audio.sh` and run the command:
+Just fix the directory path of raw videos in the script file `extract_audio.sh` and run the command:
     ```
     cd data
     mkdir audio